Mozart Piano Sonatas: Transcribed for Cello and Simple Accompaniment

 Unfortunately, when both piano hands are taken down an octave, we can quickly find ourselves in very low, dark territory – the dreaded elephant/hippopotamus register – for both instruments.
 This can be avoided by raising up an octave either or both of the lowest piano voices/notes and/or the lowest passages for the cello.
 Although this changes the chord inversions and creates a lack of register variety, it is often preferable to the thick goo that is created when our registers are too low.
 Sometimes, when the cello goes down low, we can even play the chordal left-hand piano accompaniments an octave higher and in a higher register than the cello’s thematic material, to avoid this descent into the mud.

-It would be so much easier to transcribe these sonatas for the violin as this would not require any transposition, but violinists don’t need any more repertoire as they already have more than 20 Mozart violin sonatas as well as 10 by Beethoven.
-We can consider these transcriptions as a slightly desperate, risky, and somewhat flawed attempt to give ourselves the soloistic, melodic voice of this wonderful music rather than being relegated to our normal Mozartean accompaniment role.
-The surprise is that these adaptations often work so well, which is why I continue doing more and more of them in spite of the many obstacles and difficulties.
+It would be so much easier to transcribe these sonatas for the violin, as this would not require any transposition, but violinists don’t need any more repertoire as they already have more than 20 Mozart violin sonatas as well as 10 by Beethoven.
+We can consider these cello transcriptions as a slightly desperate, risky, and somewhat flawed attempt to give ourselves the soloistic, melodic voice of this wonderful music rather than being relegated to our normal Mozartean accompaniment role.
+The surprise is that these adaptations often work so well, which is why I have continued doing more and more of them in spite of the many obstacles and difficulties.

 Let’s look now at some of the other questions and problems associated with these transcriptions: